 As a dedicated member of the Uptown Studios Marketing team, I am constantly preaching the importance of proper brand management to our clients.
 “You need a style guide,” is my go-to.
 Then, “You need a consistent brand voice!”
 And so on and so on.
 Marketing encapsulates so many different facets of the digital world; social media, websites, graphic design, copywriting, photography, video, paid media, etc. It can be hard, even as a full-service firm, to get a handle on all of these aspects so they work together seamlessly.
 But what about when it comes to integrating yourself into someone else’s existing brand?
-In an design firm setting, this is our bread and butter.
+In a design firm setting, this is our bread and butter.
 But having done freelance work before, I know it can be quite the challenge—especially if the brand is a really strong, well-developed one.
 You don’t want to mess it up!
 But you also want to allow space for your unique style/voice to shine through.
 With lots of practice, I’ve figured out an easily adaptable strategy to help me integrate my work into any brand.
 Want to know how I do it?
 Let’s (sc)roll!

 Understanding the Slices of Your Brand Pie

 Whether you’re a copywriter like me, a social media manager, a graphic designer, or a Jackie-of-all-trades, I have found that we all need to get the same thorough, high-level understanding of a brand before we can begin working our magic.
 Especially in Sacramento, where we have countless niche small businesses, nonprofits, and other organizations, it’s critical to understand where your client fits into their world.
 When I create a brand or campaign’s voice, I usually begin by creating what I call a Brand Message Architecture.
-This is basically just a fun way of weaving together a brand’s mission, vision, values, marketing objectives, and positioning to define their central purpose.
+This is basically just a fun way of weaving together a brand’s mission, vision, values, marketing objectives, and positioning to define its central purpose.

 To do that, I like to think of all of these elements like three big slices of understanding that result in a freshly baked, scrumptious Brand Pie.
 They are the slices that, when put together properly, turn into the kick-ass brands we all know and love.
 I create these slices with a narrative focus, meaning I look for ways to weave them all together into stories, but I think we can zoom out and find different slices that can be woven into any deliverable.